Undivided Resources

 Choosing a trustee

 One of the most important — and difficult — decisions you’ll make when creating a special needs trust is deciding who will make care decisions for your child when you’re gone.
-We asked attorney Vanessa Terzian to walk us through the process and share some of the advice she gives families.
+We asked Jarrett and attorney Vanessa Terzian to walk us through the process and share some advice.

 As parents, one or both of you will manage the trust for now; the trustee you nominate in your absence can be a family member, a friend, a corporation, or a trusted professional such as a licensed fiduciary, CPA, or attorney.
-You may consider naming one person to serve as both trustee and guardian, which is fine.
-In the likelier event you nominate one person to be a trustee and one to be a guardian, be sure to consider how effectively your chosen guardian would work with your chosen trustee, since their roles are necessarily interrelated.
+Some parents consider naming one person to serve as both trustee and guardian.
+In the likelier event you nominate one person to be the trustee and one to be your child’s guardian, be sure to consider how effectively your chosen guardian would work with your chosen trustee, since their roles are necessarily interrelated.

 Some characteristics you’ll want to look for in a trustee include:

-• Be open, flexible, and communicate efficiently and courteously
+• Open, flexible, and able to communicate efficiently and courteously

-• Be able to seek the guidance of professionals when necessary
+• Able to seek the guidance of professionals when necessary

-To mitigate the risk families may feel in making such an important decision, Terzian encourages us to name a trust adviser or committee of advisers to oversee the management of the trust.
+If a corporate trustee feels too impersonal but you still want some oversight over your trust to mitigate risk, Terzian encourages parents to name a trust adviser or committee of advisers to oversee the management of the trust.
 This adviser or committee of advisers is not involved in the daily maintenance of the trust, but rather can be thought of as the “voice of the trustor” — ensuring that the trustee is acting in the best interests of your child.
-Because a special needs trust is a private document and is not overseen by a court, it can be useful to have an adviser or committee of trusted family members or friends making sure your child’s best interests and various needs are being met.
+Because a special needs trust is a private document and is not overseen by a court, it can be useful to have an adviser or committee of trusted family members, friends, or professionals making sure your child’s best interests and various needs are being met.
 This advisory committee can also fire the trustee, should the need arise.
-For these reasons and more, it is important for families to write very detailed instructions to the trustee, along with a care plan for the beneficiary.
+For these reasons and more, it is important for families to write very detailed instructions to the trustee, along with a care plan for the beneficiary (more on this in our section on creating a letter of intent).

 Choosing a guardian

 When it comes to choosing a guardian, Terzian cautions families against nominating more than one person.
 If you nominate a couple, for instance, you run the risk of that couple no longer being together when it comes time for them to serve, in which case the guardianship would default to one or the other.
-The same kind of forward-thinking is necessary when considering far-flung family and friends; if the person you want to serve as a guardian lives overseas, it’s a good idea to name a local first responder until the permanent guardian is in place.
+The same kind of forward-thinking is necessary when considering far-flung family and friends; if the person you want to serve as a guardian lives in another state or even overseas, it’s a good idea to name a local first responder until the permanent guardian is in place.
+Jarrett says, “Kids who have disabilities are some of the most vulnerable human beings on this earth, and if possible, the person who should serve as a guardian is someone who is linked to the child for life.
+It should be someone who (ideally) lives close by and is willing and able to live with the child [or conserved adult].”

 Creating a letter of intent

-While a letter of instructions or intent is not legally binding, it is the place to be very specific about goals, objectives, ideals — all of the things you want your child’s guardian to be considerate of and focus on.
+While a letter of instructions or intent to your child’s guardian is not legally binding, it is the place to be very specific about goals, objectives, ideals — all of the things you want your child’s guardian to be considerate of and focus on.

 Many attorneys will present you with a large three-ring binder containing all of the documents you’ve created together.
-You should consider adding all pertinent information about your child’s insurance, doctors, medications, therapists, and school records to this binder.
+You should consider adding all pertinent information about your child’s insurance, doctors, medications, therapists, and school records to this binder so that it’s all in one place as part of your plan of care.

 ✅ Tip: if you’re ready to leave paper binders in the past, we’ve got you.
 No need to drown in paperwork.
 There is an easier, digital option: Undivided’s super binder.
 In the Undivided app, you'll have a secure, digital binder that’s accessible from anywhere, easily shareable, and organized for your family’s needs.
-Upload your child’s IEP, medical records, and more, and have it all in one place.
-To learn more about Undivided’s super binder and how it can help you and your family get organized, get started with a free Kickstart!
+Upload your child’s IEP, medical records, and more, and have it all organized in one place!
+Get started→

 Pooled trusts

-Both Special Needs Alliance and Special Needs Answers provide directories of available pooled trusts by state — Wolf reminds us to choose a trust based in the state where the beneficiary lives.
-She recommends starting the process by creating an estate plan if you haven’t already, or creating a future-funded trust and then taking it to an attorney to work into your overall estate plan.
+Both Special Needs Alliance and Special Needs Answers provide directories of available pooled trusts by state.
+Wolf reminds us to choose a trust based in the state where the beneficiary lives.

 Monika Jones, an attorney who founded The Brain Recovery Project to initiate and fund research on hemispherectomy and childhood drug-resistant epilepsy, cautions that both first-party and pooled trusts often contain a payback provision: if the beneficiary passes away, any remaining money in the trust can be used by the government to cover any Medicaid expenses that were incurred.
 A properly designed third-party trust does not require a payback provision, meaning that the government has no right to the funds when the beneficiary passes away.